dd0sxx/soulbound-macro-nfts/README.md

 This repo holds the contract code and test suite for the Macro Alumni SBTs.

+The Macro Alumni Souldbound Token's goal is to create a non-transferable on-chain record of Macro alumni that documents the block number of each alumni as well as the tier they graduated in.
+Given the soul bound nature of these tokens, in order to obtain one it must be earned through hard work by completing the Macro fellowship.

 ## Technical Details

 - **Contract:** Extends a customized version of [Solmate’s ERC-721.sol](https://github.com/transmissions11/solmate/blob/main/src/tokens/ERC721.sol) & implements [ERC-5192](https://eips.ethereum.org/EIPS/eip-5192) ”Minimal Soulbound NFT” standard